 Janis Kent, FAIA, CASp is the Founding President of the Certified Access Specialist Institute (CASI), serving those involved with access, whether private practice or public sector.
-She has given presentations on Accessibility at numerous venues from Dwell On Design in Los Angeles, to Design DC in Washington, to the National AIA Conventions in Atlanta, Philadelphia, Chicago, New Orleans, Orlando, and upcoming in New York City.
-Her new book being published by Wiley - "ADA in Details - Interpreting the 2010 ADA Standards for Accessible Design" came out in 2017.
-Her previous book, the second edition of Stepping Through Accessible Details, is described by the Secretary of the San Francisco Access Appeals Commission as, "The most comprehensive and thorough compilation of accessibility information I have encountered."
+She has given presentations on Accessibility at numerous venues from Dwell On Design in Los Angeles, to Design DC in Washington, at the National ADA Symposium in Texas, and the National AIA Conventions in New York City, Atlanta, Philadelphia, Chicago, New Orleans, Orlando, and Las Vegas.
+Her most-recent book, published by Wiley - 'ADA IN DETAILS - INTERPRETING THE 2010 ADA STANDARDS FOR ACCESSIBLE DESIGN' came out in 2017.
+Her previous book, 'STEPPING THRU ACCESSIBLE DETAILS', is described by the Secretary of the San Francisco Access Appeals Commission as, "The most comprehensive and thorough compilation of accessibility information I have encountered."

 Ms. Kent is designated a Subject Matter Expert (SME) by the California Division of the State Architect, a Certified Access Specialist, and serves on the committee to develop the California state CASp exams.
-She has conducted seminars for the Nevada State Board of Architecture, Interior, and Residential Design and has presented to business associations including AIA Chapters, US Institute for Theatre Technology (USITT), Manufactured Housing Educational Trust (MHET), California Public Parking Association (CPPA), the Southern California Association of Non-Profit Housing (SCANPH), the University of California - Construction Services, the California State University - Capital Planning, Design, and Construction, Construction Specifications Institute (CSI-LA), and for the ICC Orange Empire Chapter.
+She has conducted seminars for the Nevada State Board of Architecture, Interior, and Residential Design and has presented to business associations including AIA Chapters, California Hotel & Lodging Association (CHLA), US Institute for Theatre Technology (USITT), Manufactured Housing Educational Trust (MHET), California Public Parking Association (CPPA), the Southern California Association of Non-Profit Housing (SCANPH), the University of California - Construction Services, the California State University - Capital Planning Design and Construction, Construction Specifications Institute (CSI-LA), for the ICC Orange Empire Chapter, and CSI National Convention - Construct.

 Ms. Kent is a licensed California Architect, and has been involved in the specialized field of Accessibility since the mid-1980's.
-Aside from training and drawing review, she also serves as an expert witness.
-She has managed a wide range of architectural projects, surveyed numerous facilities for accessibility compliance, and provided quality control and property assessments on access throughout the country.
+Aside from training, building review, and drawing review, she also serves as an expert witness.
+She has managed a wide range of architectural projects, surveyed numerous facilities for accessibility compliance, and provided quality control and property assessments on access throughout the country and abroad.